What to Know About Roy Moore's Special Election in Alabama

 Alabama Special Election polls have been mixed from the beginning, but a recent CBS News poll found that 49% of likely voters support Moore in the race compared to 43% who support Jones.
 The poll found that little over half of likely voters, 52%, said that the allegations against Moore are concerning, but other issues in the race matter more, though the poll did not specifically ask about which issues trumped this one.
 The poll did find that more respondents tended to believe immigrants make American society “worse in the long run” and that same-sex marriage should not be legal.
 The overwhelming majority also think that the media or Democrats are behind Moore’s accusations, according to the survey.

-A Real Clear Politics average of the race has Moore leading by 2.6 percentage points as of Dec.
-4. But pollsters have warned against reading too far into the numbers in this Special Election race, even in the wake of the scandals.
+A recent Washington Post-Schar School poll of likely voters finds 50% support Jones, while 47% back Moore.
+The poll has a margin of error of plus or minus 4.5 percentage points.
+But a Real Clear Politics average of the race has Moore leading by 2.6 percentage points as of Dec.
+4.

+But pollsters have warned against reading too far into the numbers in this Special Election race, even in the wake of the scandals.
 As Politico reported, few surveys have been conducted since the news of Moore’s allegations broke, most of the polling firms are little-known, and few national outlets have stepped in to survey the landscape.
 “The most important and closely watched election in the nation is taking place in the equivalent of a polling black box,” Politico noted.